- Places to Explore

-Nowhere else does London's history come to life so vividly as it does in this minicity of 20 towers filled with heraldry and treasure, the intimate details of lords and dukes and princes and sovereigns etched in the walls (literally, in some places), and quite a few pints of royal blood spilled on the stones.
-This is one of Britain's most popular sights—the Crown Jewels are here—and you can avoid lines by buying a ticket in advance online, by phone, at any tube station, or from the automatic kiosks on arrival.
+Nowhere else does London's history come to life so vividly as it does in this minicity of 20 towers filled with heraldry and treasure, the intimate details of lords and dukes and princes and sovereigns etched in the walls (literally, in some places), and quite a few buckets of royal blood spilled on the stones.
+This is one of Britain's most popular sights—the Crown Jewels are kept here—and you can avoid lines by buying a ticket in advance online, by phone, or from the automatic kiosks on Tower Hill.
 The visitor center provides an introduction to the Tower.
 Allow at least three hours for exploring, and take time to stroll along the battlements for a wonderful overview.
 The Crown Jewels are worth the inevitable wait, the White Tower is essential, and the Medieval Palace and Bloody Tower should at least be breezed through.

 Today's Tower has seen everything, as a palace, barracks, a mint for producing coins, an archive, an armory, and the Royal Menagerie (which formed the basis of the London Zoo).
 Most of all, though, the Tower is known for death: it's been a place of imprisonment, torture, and execution for the realm's most notorious traitors, and a few innocents as well.

 In prime position stands the oldest part of the Tower and the most conspicuous of its buildings, the White Tower.
 William the Conqueror began the central keep in 1078 and Henry III (1207–72) had it whitewashed (hence the name).
 Inside you'll find the Armouries, a splendid collection of arms and armor.
 Across the moat, Traitors' Gate lies to the right.
 Opposite Traitors' Gate is the former Garden Tower, better known since about 1570 as the Bloody Tower.
 Its name comes from one of the most famous unsolved murders in history, the saga of the "little princes in the Tower."
-In 1483, after the death of their father, Edward IV, the uncrowned boy king, Edward V, and his brother Richard were left here by their uncle, Richard of Gloucester.
+In 1483, the uncrowned boy king, Edward V, and his brother Richard were left here by their uncle, Richard of Gloucester, after the death of their father, Edward IV.
 They were never seen again.
 Gloucester went on to be crowned Richard III, and in 1674 two little skeletons were found under the stairs to the White Tower and thought to be those of the two boys.

 The little Chapel Royal of St. Peter ad Vincula is the second church on the site, and it's the final resting place of six beheaded Tudor bodies.
 Visitors are welcome for services and can also enter after 4:30 daily.